matty-r/urChat/README.md

 * Added save settings on exit
 * Added scrollpanes to Server options and client Options - also moved the Save Settings button
 * Added an icon :)
+* Changed how MessageHandler is instantiated through Connection.

 =Update (20 DEC 14)